Back to Blog

 • Experience — Specializations like hand-stripping, creative grooming, and show grooming command premium rates

-• Business model — Commission vs independent vs mobile (mobile groomers can charge 10-20% premiums for convenience)
+• Business model — Commission vs independent vs mobile (mobile groomers can charge 10-20% premiums for convenience).
+See our mobile grooming guide.

 • Efficiency — Groomers who use booking software to minimize gaps and reduce no-shows earn more per hour